tideland/gocells/README.md

 ### Pair

-The rate behavior checks if two events fitting a criterion defined by a user function with the signature `func(event cells.Event) bool` happen during a defined duration.
-If the second event is in time a positive pair event is emitted, otherwise a negative pair event.
+The rate behavior checks if two events match a criterion defined by a user function with the signature `func(event cells.Event, hitData interface{}) (interface{}, bool)` happen during a defined duration.
+If the second event is in time a positive pair event is emitted, otherwise a timeout pair event.

+The returned data in case of a positive first hit is passed to each future call of the match function allowing it to make its decision depending on this data.
+The payload of a pair event contains both timestamps and both returned data.

 ### Rate